 Patient Comments Read 31 Comments

 Most spiders are absolutely harmless to humans.
-In fact, of the 20,000 different species of spiders that inhabit the Americas, only 60 are capable of biting humans.
+In fact, of the over 20,000 different species of spiders that inhabit the Americas, only 60 are capable of biting humans.
 Within that small group, only four are known to be dangerous to humans: the brown recluse, the black widow, the hobo or aggressive house spider, and the yellow sac spider.
 Within this select group, only the brown recluse and the black widow spider have ever been associated with significant disease and very rare reports of death.

 Features: Brown recluse spiders are notable for their characteristic violin pattern on the back of the cephalothorax, the body part to which the legs attach.
 The violin pattern is seen with the base of the violin at the head of the spider and the neck of the violin pointing to the rear.
 These small non-hairy spiders are yellowish-tan to dark brown in color with darker legs.
 They have legs about one inch in length.
 The name of the genus, Loxosceles, means six eyes.
 Most other spiders have eight eyes.
 Yet this unique feature of the brown recluse is lost on the casual observer because the eyes are too small to be seen with the naked eye.

 Habits: These spiders are not aggressive and bite only when threatened, usually when pressed up against the victim's skin.
 They seek out dark, warm, dry environments such as attics, closets, porches, barns, basements, woodpiles, and old tires.
 Its small, haphazard web, found mostly in corners and crevices, is not used to capture prey.
 Most bites occur in the summer months.

 Medically Reviewed by a Doctor on 5/23/2014

 Must Read Articles Related to Spider Bite: Brown Recluse Spider Bite

 The eMedicineHealth doctors ask about Brown Recluse Spider Bite: